Save Waltham Wildlife

 Hawk eating a rat

-On May 6th, 2023, local naturalist and conservation advocate Laura Kiesel gave a presentation that reviewed the history of rodenticides, their impact on our health and environment, and solutions for a way forward that preserves our planet.
+Local naturalist and conservation advocate Laura Kiesel gave a presentation exploring the history of rodenticides, their impacts on human health and the environment, and potential solutions for moving forward in a way that protects our communities and the planet.

-Click on the letter of support to download and read
+Click on the letter of support provided below to download and read